realkaranvir/anote/README.md

 # anote

-A program which creates notes for you
+A simple python script which uses whisper to transcribe audio clips and llama3.2 to create notes for it.